Cathepsin A: Function

 This gene encodes a glycoprotein that associates with lysosomal enzymes beta-galactosidase and neuraminidase to form a complex of high-molecular-weight multimers.
 The formation of this complex provides a protective role for stability and activity.
 It is protective for β-galactosidase and neuraminidase.

+Substrates

+CTSA is part of the Renin Angiotensin System (RAS).
+Substrates of the enzyme that have been identified in vitro include endothelin I, angiotensin I, bradykinin, Substance P, and oxytocin.

+Inhibition

+Cathepsin A is one of 14 human enzymes commonly inhibited by organophosphate pesticides and phosphonate nerve agents.
+Cathepsin A can be inhibited by sarin, soman, cyclosarin, VX, and VR.
+After inhibition, it undergoes aging.
+The enzyme can be found in urine and blood.

 Clinical significance

-Deficiencies in this gene are linked to multiple forms of galactosialidosis.
+Deficiencies in this gene are linked to multiple forms of galactosialidosis and CARASAL.

 Interactions

-Cathepsin A has been shown to interact with NEU1.
+Cathepsin A has been shown to interact with NEU1 and GLB1.